healthykitchen101/healthykitchen101.com/blenders/reviews/elite-gourmet/elite-gourmet-ehb-2425x.md

 Overall Verdict
 ---------------

-Overall Score: **6.1**
+Overall Score: **NaN**

-*   Performance (50%) - **6.3**/10
+*   Performance (50%) - **6.3**/undefined

-*   Design (20%) - **5.2**/10
+*   Design (20%) - **5.2**/undefined

-*   Usability (30%) - **6.4**/10
+*   Usability (30%) - **6.4**/undefined

 The Elite Gourmet EHB-2425X demonstrates varied performance.
 It excels in simpler tasks like making mayonnaise and almond milk, yet it struggles with more demanding ones like blending frozen fruits and whipping egg whites.
 While its ability to puree soup is above average, the shorter blending wand could pose challenges in deeper pots.
 This model is perhaps best suited for users with basic, lighter blending needs, rather than those seeking a robust, [all-purpose blender](https://healthykitchen101.com/blenders/reviews/best/) capable of a wide range of heavy-duty tasks.

 Beyond its operational capabilities, the blender's overall build quality and user experience are points of concern.
 The construction of the EHB-2425X doesn’t inspire confidence, with a general flimsiness that raises doubts about its long-term durability.
 Additionally, the ergonomic aspects of the design are underwhelming.
 The handling and comfort during use are not up to par with what regular or intensive use would require.